yerzhankaratay/AWT/exampleSite/content/blog/visualizing-sentiment-distribution.md

 type: "post"
 ---

-Several ideas crossed my mind while I was trying to visualize the sentiment distribution for [the sentiment analysis](/blog/hellblade-senuas-sacrifice-russian-review-data-analysis/) obtained as the output of the model.
-At first I made the bar chart, but it doesn't really reflect the data as a whole, I would rather use it in case of more than 4 or 5 segments.
+Several ideas crossed my mind while I was trying to visualize the sentiment distribution for [the sentiment analysis](/blog/hellblade-senuas-sacrifice-russian-review-data-analysis/) obtained as the output of my model.
+At first I made the bar chart, but it doesn't really reflect the data as a whole, I would rather use it in case of at least 4 segments.
 ![image](../../images/post/202011-hellblade-senuas-sacrifice-review-analysis/Senuas-Sacrifice-Reviews-Sentiment-Distribution.png#center)

 Then I thought that I could use a pie chart and I encountered a new problem where I couldn't configure the start angle as the largest slice of a pie should mostly cover the right part, but when it does, it displays it on the left.
 However, this is already a better solution than the bar chart.
 ![image](../../images/post/202011-hellblade-senuas-sacrifice-review-analysis/Senuas-Sacrifice-Reviews-Sentiment-Distribution-pie-pyplot-updated.jpg#center)
-Whenever I tried to set the right angle, it was messing the order and display as the following plot.
+Whenever I tried to set the right angle, it was messing the order and showing information similarly to the following plot.

 So I remembered Plotly... and it isn't perfect, as I couldn't find the way to set the right order to display slices.
-It should follow the clockwise order in which the slices go smaller in a perfect world, below is what we get in the real one but it's interactive, and more informative even in a static state as it has a total, so I stopped here.
+It should follow the clockwise order in which the slices go smaller in a perfect world, below is what we get in the real one but it's interactive, and more informative even in a static state as there is a total number of reviews in the middle, so I stopped here.

+I may want to try to visualize it later on or make an attempt to fix Plotly pie chart.

 <html>
 <head><meta charset="utf-8" /></head>